narengan/cis/managing-for-security.md

 For more information about the WAF, please see the [WAF Concepts document](waf-concept.html)

 ## Best practice 4: Configure your TLS settings
 IBM CIS provides some options for encrypting your traffic.
-As a reverse proxy, we close TLS conections at our datacenters and open a new TLS connection to your origin server.
+As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin server.

 TLS offers four modes of operation:
 * **Off**: TLS is disabled in this mode, it is not recommended.